darrelmiller/api-manifest/draft-miller-api-manifest.md

 ## API Dependency Object {#api-dependency}

 Each API dependency object represents an HTTP API that the target application consumes.
 The API dependency object MAY contain a `apiDescriptionUrl` that references an API description document such as an [OpenAPI](https://spec.openapis.org/oas/latest.html) description.
+The `apiDeploymentBaseUrl` member MAY contain the base URL to use in combination with request info{{requestInfo}} `uriTemplate` properties.
+When the base url is used, it MUST match one of the servers entries in the OpenAPI description.
 The `apiDescriptionVersion` member can contain the version of the API Description used by the application.
-This member enables tooling to detect if the referenced API desription is updated.
+This member enables tooling to detect if the referenced API description is updated.
 The `authorizationRequirements` property contains the requirements for the target application to authorize a call to the HTTP API.
 The `requests` property contains an array of `requestInfo` objects.

 ## Authorization Requirements Object {#authReqirements}